An Appraisal of the Understanding Pressure Effects on Structural, Optical, and Magnetic Properties of CsMnF4 and Other 3dn Compounds

 Abstract

-A recent theoretical study of CsMnF4 under pressure [Inorg.
-Chem.
-2024, 63(29), 13231] presents conclusions on its structural, optical, and magnetic behavior that conflict with established experimental evidence.
-Crucially, this work omits key prior experimental results on CsMnF4 and related Mn3+ fluorides under pressure.
-This perspective examines the resulting discrepancies, arguing that the omissions of this data undermines the theoretical estimates and methodological validity of Ref.
-[1].
-This paper provides a critical overview centered on two main points: the contested nature of the pressure-induced high-spin to low-spin transition observed in CsMnF4 at ~37 GPa and a detailed discussion of Jahn-Teller physics in this archetypal system.
+A recent theoretical study of CsMnF4 under pressure presents conclusions on its structural, optical, and magnetic behavior that conflict with established experimental evidence.
+Crucially, that work omits key prior experimental results on CsMnF4 and related Mn3+ fluorides under pressure.
+This commentary examines the resulting discrepancies, arguing that omissions of this data undermine the theoretical estimates and methodological validity.
+This paper provides a critical overview centered on two main points: the contested nature of the pressure-induced high-spin to low-spin transition observed in CsMnF4 at ~37 GPa, and a detailed discussion of Jahn–Teller physics in this archetypal system.
 By reconciling the existing literature with the new theoretical claims, this work aims to clarify the high-pressure behavior of CsMnF4.
+A thorough analysis on the spectroscopic and magnetic properties of Mn3+ fluorides is included to support this commentary.

 Article activity feed